 • Localized options (such as North of River or Eastside projects) help specific areas, but don’t protect the region from continued seawater intrusion

-• Prepare a CEQA Initial Study to define environmental review needs
+SVBGSA has also completed a CEQA Initial Study for the project to define environmental review requirements and support future project development.